heroku/salesforce-buildpack/README.md

 **SALESFORCE_BYOO**: Manually applied (Salesforce Add-on may do soon) boolean: `true` states that `SALESFORCE_URL` points to a a Salesforce Sandbox or Production org, `false` if Scratch org.

-## Testing via Heroku CI
-The buildpack allows testing your code changes via [Heroku CI](https://devcenter.heroku.com/articles/heroku-ci-prerelease).
+##Using the buildpack with test runner
-This can be accomplished in a few different ways.
-The Salesforce DX test runner can be configured to do all setup and clean up tasks such as create a scratch org, push source, create permsets, import data, run tests, then delete the org.
+Running tests means setting up and managing the testing environment.
+The Salesforce DX test runner can be configured to do all setup and cleanup tasks.
+A sample set of tasks could be: create a scratch org; push source to the org; create permsets; import data; run tests; delete the org.
-Alternatively, it can simply run tests and rely on setup in (e.g.) the [release phase](https://devcenter.heroku.com/articles/release-phase).
+Alternatively, the test runner can simply run tests and leverage setup done during (e.g.) the [release phase](https://devcenter.heroku.com/articles/release-phase).

-To have the test runner perform setup and cleanup tasks requires the SALESFORCE_HUB_URL config var to be defined in the pipeline config.
-Test runner uses this variable and the Salesforce buildpack generated `~/.appcloud/hubOrg.json` to create scratch orgs.
-Within the scripts section of `app.json` or `app-ci.json` define a test script that would execute the test runner command from the Salesforce DX CLI, e.g.,
+In order to have the test runner perform setup and cleanup tasks, the SALESFORCE_HUB_URL config var must be defined in the pipeline config.
+Test runner uses this variable, along with the Salesforce buildpack-generated `~/.appcloud/hubOrg.json` file, to create scratch orgs.
+Within the scripts section of `app.json` or `app-ci.json`, define a test script that will execute the test runner command from the Salesforce DX CLI.
+For example:
 ```
 heroku force:test -c test/test-runner-config.json -r tap
 ```
-The `test-runner-config.json` defines the setup and tear down tasks as well as the tests to be executed as part of that test profile.
+The `test-runner-config.json` defines the setup and tear-down tasks as well as the tests to be executed as part of that test profile.

-To have the test runner simply run tests requires the Salesforce addon to be provisioned and all setup tasks to be performed before the tests execute.
-One way to accomplish this is by defining a `test-setup` script within `app.json` or `app-ci.json` which handles pushing source, creating permsets, and importing data.
-The test script would then just execute tests with a command such as,
+To have the test runner simply run tests, the Salesforce addon must be provisioned and all setup tasks must be performed before the tests execute.
+This is accomplished by defining a `test-setup` script within `app.json` or `app-ci.json`.
+This script must handle pushing source, creating permsets, and importing data.
+The test runner would then just execute tests with a command such as,
 ```
 heroku force:apex:test -r tap
 ```

+## Testing via Heroku CI
+The buildpack allows testing your code changes via [Heroku CI](https://devcenter.heroku.com/articles/heroku-ci-prerelease).

 ## Force.com Source Deployment via Release Phase
 After the Salesforce buildpack completes there are setup tasks that need to be completed prior to running tests.
 These